ykteh93/TensorFlow_Beginner/README.md

 There are two versions in this repository:

-1. With TensorFlow implementation: this is similar to the tutorial provided at the official website of TensorFlow
+1. With TensorFlow implementation:
+⋅⋅⋅this is similar to the tutorial provided at the official website of TensorFlow

-2. Without Tensorflow implementation: this is the exact equivalent but with using only numpy
+2. Without Tensorflow implementation:
+⋅⋅⋅this is the exact equivalent but with using only numpy

 The required library:
 ⋅⋅* TensorFlow